Primary

 Keep your knees close together throughout the stretch.
 Squeeze your glute on the stretching side to increase hip extension and deepen the stretch.
 If you cannot balance on one leg, hold a wall or chair for support without leaning your torso.

-Want Standing Quad Stretch in your program?
+See where Standing Quad Stretch fits in your weekly plan

 Stand on one leg near wall for balance.